Published: October 30, 2013

 4. Research of Consequence

 The discovery of new knowledge through research is a key element of our mission.
-Although the College of Health and Human Services is only seven years old, we have made remarkable strides in developing our research base in that time.
+Although the College of Health and Human Services is only ten years old, we have made remarkable strides in developing our research base in that time.
 Currently, our annual research expenditures are about $4 million, and new grants in FY13 amounted to $9.4 million.
 To enhance our research capacity, we are investing heavily in both new tenure-track faculty and research infrastructure in the form of the Human Performance Laboratory for Rehabilitation Science, the Health Informatics Learning Laboratory in Health Administration and Policy, and the nutrition kitchen.
 But our research capacity and our ambition clearly are far greater.

 Accordingly, our goal is to triple the amount of externally funded research from $4 to $12 million in annual research expenditures.
 To achieve this goal, CHHS will encourage and support faculty to develop externally funded research by: